Johnny Depp, Amber Heard trial enters final week: What we’ve heard so far

 (The Hill) – The defamation trial between actor Johnny Depp and actress Amber Heard, who has accused her ex-husband of abuse, has entered what is expected to be its final week, with closing arguments scheduled to take place on Friday.

 Deep, 58, alleges that while Heard’s Post op-ed didn’t mention him by name, the article ruined his reputation and cost him roles.
-He said he hasn’t been cast in a major film since the release of the story.
+He said he hasn’t been cast in a major film since the story’s release.

 Heard, 36, also filed a $100 million counterclaim lawsuit against Depp, alleging that her former husband damaged her reputation by calling her a liar for her allegations of sexual violence.